TechSmartSolutions/0-10v-lighting-controller-for-Home-Assistant/README.md

 3. After the device has been added to ESPHome, navigate to ESPHome from the left Home Assistant navigation menu.
 4. Find the newly added device and click "Adopt" and give it a name.
 6. After the device is added to ESPHome with it's new name, navigate in Home Assistant to Settings > Devices and click "Configure" **on the newly added name** of the ESP device.
 7. Go back to the ESPHome dashboard from the left Home Assistant nav menu, and click edit and add the yaml code (found in the github repository files at the top) to the ESP configuration.
-Ensure that you've specified the correct pins for
+Ensure that you've specified the correct pins for data_pin (DI, not DO!), clock_pin (CLK) and lat_pin (LAT).

+        If you wired using the same pins as our example, use the following:
         data_pin: GPIO16
         clock_pin: GPIO14
         lat_pin: GPIO12

 8.